 Buying a house can be difficult, particularly if it’s your first time getting on the property ladder.

-The government therefore offers a variety of different schemes, which are focused on helping people buy a property.
+The government offers a variety of different schemes, which are focused on helping people buy a property.

 What are government buying schemes?